-The project initiated new way for the museum and university to work together bringing together the Academics, museum curators, archivists and a range of specialists within media production, animation and design under the supervision of the research team to create the animation and exhibition.
+The project initiated new ways for the museum and university to work together bringing together the academics, museum curators, archivists and a range of specialists within media production, animation and design under the supervision of the research team to create the animation and exhibition.

 The collaboration between the researchers from UWE and representatives from the ss Great Britain Trust was very close throughout the project with each making significant contributions to the development of the project from script to screen.
 This relationship built on trust, mutual respect and good communication ensured a highly successful outcome to the project.